nilbog/quick-validate.js/README.md

 ## Usage
 ### Basic Usage
-When the plugin is called without any parameters, it automatically pulls in all of the inputs from the form and runs the default validations.
+When the plugin is called without any parameters, it automatically pulls in all of the inputs from the page and runs the default validations.

 Therefore, if your markup has:
 ```